-Return on investment is a key metric for any company — the bigger the return on the dollars spent, the more profit a company is driving.
-Usually, this is measured when a good plan is deployed, with companies spending money first in an effort to recoup these costs later on down the line.
+Return on investment, or ROI, is a key metric for any company — the bigger the return on the dollars spent, the more profit a company is driving.
+Usually, this is measured when a good plan is deployed, with companies spending money first to recoup these costs later on down the line.

-Resources invested into risk management aren’t necessarily exclusive to money, either, and that’s an important distinction to make.
-Management meetings, the cost of reporting risk information, the necessary staff to develop and execute risk action plans – these are all finite company resources and need to be taken into account when trying to determine ROI.
+Resources invested in risk management aren’t necessarily exclusive to money, either, and that’s an important distinction to make.
+Management meetings, the cost of reporting risk information, and the necessary staff to develop and execute risk action plans are all finite company resources and need to be taken into account when trying to determine ROI.

-In fact, ROI can actually build trust within a company.
+ROI can build trust within a company.
 Trust will eventually erode over time.
 However, if audit committees can show their work has tangible benefits, then companies will be more likely to support their decisions.
 This is why ROI is so pivotal to both successful companies and audit plans.

 “The business case for risk management is based on cost-benefit analysis.
 Cumulating the cost of risk management is a simple task.
 However, quantifying the benefit can be difficult due to uncertainty inherent in risk,” Hall concludes.